LoSk-p/roomba980/README.md

 ***
 ## Running
 ### Running robonomics
-Go to the folder with robonomics file ad create a local robonomics network:
+Go to the folder with robonomics file and create a local robonomics network:
 ```bash
 ./robonomics --dev --rpc-cors all
 ```